Oprah Winfrey's major moments, from 'The Color Purple' to that Tom Cruise interview

 With a career that includes acting, producing and magazine publishing -- plus more than two decades hosting her own daytime talk show -- Winfrey is no stranger to the spotlight.

-The 63-year-old media mogul will be honored at the 2018 Golden Globes with the Cecile B. DeMille Award, which is handed out each year to an “individual who has made an incredible impact on the world of entertainment.”
+The 63-year-old media mogul will be honored at the 2018 Golden Globes on Sunday night with the Cecile B. DeMille Award, which is handed out each year to an “individual who has made an incredible impact on the world of entertainment.”

 Read on for some of Winfrey’s most memorable moments ahead of the show.